Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 'conf_dir' sets the path of the config folder.

-'parts' sets the yaml name with gripper information.
+'fastening_tools' sets the yaml name with gripper information.

 * Example of use